mikhailsoldatkin/maschine_chords_converter/README.md

     - **Windows:** `C:\Users\username\AppData\Local\Native Instruments\Shared\User Chords\`
 10. Open Maschine 3.0, load the chord sets, and start creating music.

-## Platform limitations

-The program has been tested only on MacOS.
-Using on other operating systems is not guaranteed.

 ## Authors and notes

 **Maschine Chords Converter** is created by Mikhail Soldatkin (c) 2025.